 You can find only a few tented dhabas here in Zingzingbar.
-These dhabas also offer for a stay.
-From here the ascent starts till Baralacha La.
-Earlier there was a water pass when you cross Zingzingbar, now the road has been constructed, and you won’t find any water crossing over the road also the road till Baralacha La is smooth and fine which was newly constructed.
+These dhabas also offer a stay.
+From here the ascend starts till Baralacha La.
+Earlier there was a water crossing when you cross Zingzingbar, but now the road has been constructed over this crossing.
+The road to Baralacha La is smooth and fine which was newly constructed.

 10 km ascending from Zingzingbar

 10 km from Zinzingbar you will find another beautiful lake in your journey named Suraj Tal also called Surya tal.
 Suraj Tal is a sacred body of water, literally means the Lake of the Sun God, and lies just below the Baralacha-La pass and is the third highest lake in India.
 Suraj Tal Lake is the source of Bhaga River which joins the Chandra River downstream at Tandi to form the Chandrabhaga River (or Chenab river).